unprompted2/adaptive-segmentation-domain/README.md

 **Q: Is a CUDA capable device required?**
 **A:** Technically, no. However, training on the CPU is very slow, so using a GPU is highly recommended.
 If you do not have a GPU at your disposal, consider using [Google Colab](https://colab.research.google.com/).

-**Q: Is training with multiple source domain
+**Q: Is training with multiple source domains possible?**
+**A:** This is called multi-domain adaptation and currently not supported.

+**Q: Can I train with multiple GPUs?**
+**A:** Yes.
+Our implementation leverages [PyTorch Lightning](https://www.pytorchlightning.ai/) which makes this relatively straightforward.
+You can specify your preferred compute GPUs and parallelizatio